ChrisWhealy/geonames_hana/README.md

 <a name="top"></a>
 # geonames\_hana

-An NodeJS HTTP server that provides a wide range of geopolitical information available from <http://geonames.org>
+An NodeJS HTTP server that provides a wide range of geopolitical information from a HANA database that has been replicated from <http://geonames.org>

 ## Table of Contents